sad-8532110/Spass-Project/README.md

 # Spass-Project
-Spass is Python Code which can help you with password services
+Spass is a Python Code which can help you with password services which includes making passwords, hashing passwords and cracking passwords. use it for fun and I will be happy if you are able to share your comments with me.